dysntr/hh-fcc/lesson5/README.md

 ### prettier config

-- You can save this file in the root of your project to set your formating
+- You can save this file in the root of your project to set your formatting

 ```json
 {